Paul Scholars Community Partners

 • Dual Mentorship Support

-• Work Mentor Role: As a Work Placement Partner, you'll guide and support students professionally, helping them integrate academic learning with practical experience.
+• Work Mentor Role: As an Employer Partner, you'll guide and support students professionally, helping them integrate academic learning with practical experience.

 • Collaborative Support: The program director and on-campus resources provide additional support, ensuring a well-rounded development process.